 Kinderdijk isn’t just one windmill, but a whole windmill park.
 It’s located in South Holland and if you’re a tourist, there are many tour companies that drive there to give you a tour.
 The windmills are actually still lived in, so don’t be surprised to see someone’s underwear hanging up outside.

-Kinderdijk not only has all of its windmills, but also a small museum, a cafe and shop.
-You can also do a boat tour taking you alongside the windmills.
-You take a walk or a bike ride around Kinderdijk.
+Kinderdijk is not only one of the Netherlands’ 10 World Heritage sites, but also has a small museum, a cafe and shop.
+You can do a boat tour taking you alongside the windmills, or a walk or a bike ride around the area.

-Tip: Avoid peak times in the summer, it gets very busy due to all of the tourists, so if you live nearby, go more off-peak – in clock form and in time of year too!
+Tip: Avoid peak times in the summer, it gets very busy with all of the tourists, so if you live nearby, go off-peak — in clock form and in time of year too!

 5Molen de Valk